nestproject/NestTestSuite/README.md

 ```

 Once you've built it, you will need to serve application inside
-`application.swift` from your HTTP server.
+`Server/application.swift` from your HTTP server.

 When you have the application running with your HTTP server, you can then run
 the test suite as follows: